BeniZan/cs50-readme-rejected/README.md

 - [context_processors.py:](zipstream/templatetags/context_processors.py) Additional context processor for security option values.
 - [views.py:](zipstream/views.py) Views, handling HTTP requests.
 - [urls.py:](zipstream/urls.py) List of the site URLs and the link to their views function.
 - [models.py:](zipstream/models.py) Models and their methods, as well as zipping methods.
+ZipUpload model can be found here.

 #### Javascript
 - [file-drag-drop.js:](zipstream/static/zipstream/file-drag-drop.js) Handles file drag and dropping and inputting via click.
 Updates the UI, listing the files and checks for file sizes, displaying a warning if reached max upload size.